lagleki/vlazba/README.md

 - `-d, --deduplicate`: Path to existing gismu list for deduplication
 - `--jvozba`: Use jvozba function to create lujvo instead of gismu generation
 - `--forbid-la-lai-doi`: Forbid 'la', 'lai', 'doi' in lujvo when using jvozba
+- `--jvokaha`: Use jvokaha function to split lujvo into components
 - `--exp-rafsi`: Include experimental rafsi when generating lujvo

 ## Debug